aws-samples/serverless-observability-workshop/workshop/content/_index.en.md

 # Spoiler Alert

-Each workshop module is designed to be completely independent without depending on the previous module completion, except for the `Prerequisites` and the `Logging - Producers + Consumers` modules.
+Each workshop module is designed to be completely independent without depending on the previous module completion, except for the `Prerequisites`.
 In this way, you can plan your day/event to accomplish or deliver the entire workshop or specific modules that capture your attention.